Resurgence and self-completion in renormalized gauge theories: Renormalized two-point function

 \subsection{Renormalization Group Equation beyond perturbation theory}

-The starting point of the present analysis is that RGE holds beyond perturbation theory and, to have a well-definite RG flow of the Green functions for a fundamental system, it has to be valid at all energies.
+The starting point of the present analysis is that RGE holds beyond perturbation theory and, to have a well-defined RG flow of the Green functions for a fundamental system, it has to be valid at all energies.
 Its validity is regardless of the loop expansion.
 Callan-Symanzik equation is thought to hold for nonrenormalizable models -- see, for example, Ref.~\cite{Parisi:1977uz}.
-In other words, RGE can be taken as a \emph{principle}, complementary to the equation of motion, to deal with QFT.
+In other words, RGE can be taken as a \emph{principle}, complementary to the equation of motion, to deal with QFT~\footnote{In the same spirit of the Schwinger-Dyson equation approach introduced in Ref.~\cite{Schwinger1951}}.
 Something along this line is also implemented in the asymptotically safe scenario for quantum gravity~\cite{Weinberg:1980gg}.
-Further discussions on our starting point in light of known literature shall be provided in the concluding section.
+The concluding section shall provide further discussions on our starting point in light of known literature.

 One consequence of the above \emph{principle} is as follows: beyond perturbation theory, Eq.~\eqref{CS} must hold at any energy.
 From Eq.~\eqref{rbis} it follows that Eq.~\eqref{CS} is ill-defined for $L= \frac{2}{\beta_1\alpha}$.
-The expression~\eqref{PT_ren} can be completed with an additional function $R(\alpha)$, explicitly defined to let the two-point correlator to exist for any $L$ (or at any energy)~\footnote{Since the final result for $\Pi(q)$, after the resummation explained in the next sections, preserves the form of Eq.~\eqref{Green2}, it automatically preserves the Ward identity $q_{\mu}\Pi^{\mu\nu}(q^2)=0$ and hence gauge invariance. }:
+The expression~\eqref{PT_ren} can be completed with an additional function $R(\alpha)$, explicitly defined to let the two-point correlator exist for any $L$ (or at any energy)~\footnote{Since the final result for $\Pi(q)$ after the resummation explained in the next sections, preserves the form of Eq.~\eqref{Green2}, it automatically preserves the Ward identity $q_{\mu}\Pi^{\mu\nu}(q^2)=0$ and hence gauge invariance. }:

 In this way, $R$ changes the first equation in the system shown in ~\eqref{ODE_system}, then it propagates in the recursion, modifying Eqs.~\eqref{ratio} and~\eqref{r}.
-In addition, since by definition $R$ makes $\Pi(L)$ well-defined at all energies, which means also at $\mu=\Lambda$ (for $\beta_1>0$), it follows from from Eq.~\eqref{rbis} that
+In addition, since by definition $R$ makes $\Pi(L)$ well-defined at all energies, which also means at $\mu=\Lambda$ (for $\beta_1>0$), it follows from Eq.~\eqref{rbis} that

 Hence, the function $R(\alpha)$ introduces in $\Pi_{\mu\nu}$ a non-analytic dependence on the coupling constant at $\alpha =0$ -- or in QFT jargon the $R(\alpha)$ function must be nonperturbative.
+The latter is supported by Ref.~\cite{Balduf2023}, which shows that, in the minimal subtraction scheme, the quantity $\gamma_0(\alpha)$ is a divergent power series, thus leading to nonperturbative contributions.
 Furthermore, Eq.~\eqref{Landau} also suggests the transseries structure of $R$ that we shall study in the next section.